Monster: The Jeffrey Dahmer Story: Audience viewership

-The series rose to the number-one spot on Netflix in the first week of its release.
+The season rose to the number one spot on Netflix in the first week of its release.
 In the second week of its release, Netflix announced that Dahmer was its ninth most popular English-language TV show of all time, with 56 million households having viewed all 10 episodes.
-The series remained number-one for weeks and became Netflix’s second most-viewed English Netflix series of all time, and the fourth highest across any language with 701.37 million hours viewed in 21 days.
-The series amassed more than 865 million hours viewed in the first 28 days of its release.
-In 60 days it became the third Netflix series to pass 1 billion views.
+The season remained number-one for weeks and became Netflix's second most-viewed English Netflix season of all time, and the fourth highest across any language with 701.37 million hours viewed in 21 days.
+The season amassed more than 865 million hours viewed in the first 28 days of its release.
+In 60 days it became the third Netflix season to pass 1 billion views.

 Dahmer debuted at number-one on the Nielsen Top 10 streaming chart by garnering more than 3.6 billion minutes of viewing for the week of September 19–25, placing it 10th on the all-time list for single-week viewership.
 The following week, it jumped to No. 7 on the all-time list with 4.4 billion minutes viewed.
-The series topped Nielsen's streaming chart for the third consecutive week with 2.3 billion viewing minutes.
+The season topped Nielsen's streaming chart for the third consecutive week with 2.3 billion viewing minutes.

-Jermey Dick of MovieWeb stated that on "October 3rd through the 9th the views of the Dahmer series made up to 205 million hours streamed" into watching the show for that time period, overall making it up to "701 million hours watched globally".
+Jermey Dick of MovieWeb stated that on "October 3rd through the 9th the views of the Dahmer season made up to 205 million hours streamed" into watching the show for that period, overall making it up to "701 million hours watched globally".

 Critical response

-The review aggregator website Rotten Tomatoes reported a 57% approval rating with an average rating of 6.3/10, based on 28 critic reviews.
-The website's critics consensus reads, "While Monster is seemingly self-aware of the peril in glorifying Jeffrey Dahmer, creator Ryan Murphy's salacious style nevertheless tilts this horror story into the realm of queasy exploitation."
-Metacritic, which uses a weighted average, assigned a score of 46 out of 100 based on 9 critics, indicating "mixed or average reviews".
+The review aggregator website Rotten Tomatoes reported a 57% approval rating with an average rating of 6.3/10, based on 30 critic reviews.
+The website's critics consensus says: "While Monster is seemingly self-aware of the peril in glorifying Jeffrey Dahmer, creator Ryan Murphy's salacious style nevertheless tilts this horror story into the realm of queasy exploitation."
+Metacritic, which uses a weighted average, assigned a score of 46 out of 100 based on 9 critics, indicating "mixed or average" reviews.

 Kayla Cobb at Decider said the show "isn't just well directed, written, and acted.
 It's rewriting what a crime drama can look like if we stop glorifying murderers and start focusing more on systematic failures."
 Caroline Framke of Variety argues that the show "simply can't rise to its own ambition of explaining both the man and the societal inequities his crimes exploited without becoming exploitative in and of itself."
-Malik Peay of the Los Angeles Times stated that people felt like the show was for the purposes of "entertainment industry's commercialization of tragedy".
+Malik Peay of the Los Angeles Times stated that those critical of the show felt that the season was emblematic of the "entertainment industry's commercialization of tragedy".
 Dan Fienberg of The Hollywood Reporter praises episode 6 ("Silenced") as "easily the best episode of the series, an uncomfortably sweet and sad hour of TV that probably should have been the template for the entire show [and]...in placing a Black, deaf, gay character at the center of the narrative, the series is giving voice to somebody whose voice has too frequently been excluded from gawking serial killer portraits."